tuyenluong/note-repo/secondBrain/Java/JAVA - Static members.md

 ?
 It's not allowed to have any optional keyword such as `static` goes before the `import` keyword, It will result in the compiler will not compiles.

-Can the `static final` member get assign a value later, after the initialized?
+Is there a way that a `static final` member get assign a value later, after the initialized?
 - [ ] Yes, it's possible
 - [ ] No, `static final` member must be initialized before use ?